mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 1- Introducing MongoDB

-Alright, so back to our *Vidly Application*,
+Alright, so back to our *Vidly Application*, so far we have stored the list of genres in an array in memory.
+That's not how we build real world applications.